-The award will be presented in Ashland, OR on Saturday, October 22, 2016; details here.
+The award was presented in Ashland, OR on Saturday, October 22, 2016; details here.

 - 2015 Brad Foster - Read Tom Kruskal's interview with Brad: Part I Part II Videos from LCA Ceremony